melissakendall/melissakendall.github.io/_posts/2024-05-19-my-writing-process.md

 I don't stop writing, even if I have a stray thought.

-Using these techniques, I write 2k words per day before I start work on weekdays, and 4-5k words on weekdays.
+Using these techniques, I write 2k words per day before I start work on weekdays, and 4-5k words on weekends.